 To the Hunuwilgama Entrance

-Another benefit of the boat option is that you can go to ‘Ali Gahaa, or the Elephant Tree; which is not native to Sri Lanka.
+Another benefit of the boat option is that you can visit ‘Ali Gahaa’, or the Elephant Tree, which is not native to Sri Lanka.

-This is, in fact, a large baobab many centuries old with old wrinkled bark resembling the skin of an elephant.
-The boat takes you through the green mangroves and by small fishing huts worth checking if you are nearby.
+This is, in fact, a large baobab many centuries old, with old, wrinkled bark resembling the skin of an elephant.
+The boat takes you through the green mangroves and past small fishing huts, which are worth checking out if you are nearby.

 In the Park:

-Safaris are split in morning/afternoon, or full-day packages
+Safaris are available in morning, afternoon, or full-day packages.

-The entrance is somewhat remote, so reserve your seat in advance to ensure jeep availability Maximum of 50 tickets are available per day, you can reserve your place online
+The entrance is somewhat remote, so reserve your seat in advance to ensure jeep availability.

 If you can, we recommend a full day as it allows you more time to explore and gives you a higher chance of spotting the elusive wildlife.
 If you are short on time, a morning safari should be your first choice, as animals tend to move more in the cooler morning hours.

-Due to people complaining not seeing any many animals in the morning we highly recommend people to do a full-day safari for a better chance of spotting the elusive wildlife.
+Due to some visitors complaining about not seeing many animals during the morning safari, we highly recommend doing a full-day safari for a better chance of spotting the elusive wildlife.